rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The following command launches the browser with `mgt_api_client` client with a JWT token previously obtained from UAA:
 ```
-make curl url=http://localhost:15672/api/overview client_id=mgt_api_client secret=mgt_api_client
+make curl-uaa url=http://localhost:15672/api/overview client_id=mgt_api_client secret=mgt_api_client
 ```

-### Use Case 3 AMQP Protocol
+### AMQP Protocol

 **DL;DR:**
 In this section, we are demonstrating how an application can connect to RabbitMQ presenting a JWT Token as a credential.
 The application we are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) which is not an OAuth 2.0 aware application -see [next use case](#) for an OAuth 2.0 aware application.

-  Instead we are launching the application with a token that we have previously obtained from UAA.
+We are launching PerfTest with a token that we have previously obtained from UAA.
 This is just to probe AMQP access with a JWT Token.
 Needless to say that the application should instead obtain the JWT Token prior to connecting to RabbitMQ and it should also be able to refresh it before reconnecting.
 RabbitMQ validates the token before accepting it.
 If the token has expired, RabbitMQ will reject the connection.

-First of all, an application which wants to connect to RabbitMQ using Oauth2 must present a valid JWT token.
+First of all, an application which wants to connect to RabbitMQ using OAuth2 must present a valid JWT token.
 To obtain the token, the application must first authenticate (`1.`) with UAA.
 In case of a successful authentication, it gets back a JWT token (`2.`) which uses it to connect (`3.`) to RabbitMQ.